 Burn injuries are among the most painful and traumatic personal injuries anyone can possibly endure.
 A severe burn injury victim will often lose his or her natural ability to fight disease and dehydration.
 The worst burns can destroy skin elasticity, sweat glands, and hair follicles.
 Many severe burn injury victims will develop lifelong issues with their mobility and breathing.

-Burn injuries have the potential to create more than one type of trauma.
-On top of the potential for physical scarring, psychological scars can make it impossible to live a normal life.
+This type of injury can have the potential to create more than one type of trauma.
+On top of the risks of developing physical scarring, psychological scars can make it impossible to live a normal life.
 The worst burn injury victims must often deal with peoples’ stares, rude comments, and even discrimination.

-- Flame Burns: A type of premises liability accident, these burns are most commonly seen after building fires or after direct contact with open flames.
-For example, poorly installed electrical work or defective appliances are common causes of building fires.
+- Flame Burn: Flame burns are most commonly seen after building fires or direct contact with open flames.

-- Contact Burns: These burns are very common and don’t usually involve negligence.
-They are typically caused after touching hot objects, such as cooking appliances, cigarettes, or equipment that radiates at extreme temperatures.
+- Contact Burn: This type of burn is very common and doesn’t usually involve negligence.
+It occurs from touching hot objects, such as cooking appliances, cigarettes, or equipment that radiates at extreme temperatures.

-- Flash Burns: Flash burns are typically caused after the sudden ignition of a flammable liquid or gas.
+- Flash Burn: Flash burns are caused by the sudden ignition of a flammable liquid or gas.

-- Scalds: Often occur after direct contact with a hot liquid.
+- Scald Burn: A scald burn happens right after there is direct contact with a hot liquid.

-- Steam Burns: Often caused by industrial accidents.
-However, they can be caused by defective appliances that are under extreme pressure.
+- Steam Burn: This burn is typically caused by industrial accidents.
+However, they can also be caused by defective appliances that are under extreme pressure.

-- Chemical Burns: Commonly seen in work related accidents and are often negligence based.
-These burns can also be caused by exposure to a strong acid or base commonly seen in household cleaning supplies and industrial chemicals.
+- Chemical Burn: A chemical burn can be caused by exposure to a strong acid or base commonly seen in moisturizers, hair removal cream, household cleaning supplies, and industrial chemicals.

-Robert purchased a small batch of fireworks.
-He has them in his pocket.
-He looks over at his friend Mary, who happens to scare easily.
-Robert, due to his intoxication, thinks it would be a hilarious joke to light a few fireworks and throw them at Mary’s feet.
+Robert and his friends start drinking excessively.
+As Robert is drunkenly socializing with his peers, he notices his friend Mary, who happens to scare easily.
+Robert, due to his intoxication, thinks it would be a hilarious joke to light a few fireworks and throw them near Mary’s feet.
 Obviously, this is not enough firepower to cause Mary, or anyone, any real harm.

 However, because Robert is very intoxicated, his fireworks completely miss the mark.
 Unfortunately, the entire batch of fireworks lands right in the middle of a roaring bonfire.
-This causes a sudden explosion that badly burns Mary’s face and hands and face.
+This causes a sudden explosion that badly burns Mary’s face and hands.
 Robert had no real intention of hurting Mary.
 Nevertheless, his negligence was the direct cause of Mary’s injuries.

 The following information is very important.
-If you suffered burn injuries because of someone’s negligence and want to successfully pursue a burn injury claim, you must prove that the defendant owed you a duty of care, that the defendant failed to abide by this duty of care, and that this failure was what caused your burn injuries.
+If you suffered burn injuries because of someone’s negligence and want to successfully pursue a burn injury claim against them, you must prove that the defendant owed you a duty of care, failed to abide by this duty of care, and that this failure caused your burn injuries.